amplience/dc-extension-ecomm-toolkit/README.md

 ```
 N.B. that the `api_token` needs to be base64 encoded.

+N.B. (part 2): `api_token` has been deprecated.
+It is kept for backwards compatibility, but if it is not populated, it will be computed automatically based on `client_id` and `client_secret`.

 You can find more information about the possibilities on the [dc-demostore-integration](https://github.com/amplience/dc-demostore-integration) project.

 #### Installation parameters using a configuration Content Item